 What is an internship?

-An internship is any short-term, supervised work experience usually related to a student's field of study, for which the student may or may not earn academic credit.
-The work can be full/part-time, and paid/unpaid, but will make you a marketable, highly desired candidate for employment or even graduate/professional school.
-Both Co-op and internships are great ways for students to “try before you buy”.
-These pre-professional experiences are vital for your career development for a number of reasons:
+An internship is any short-term, supervised work experience usually related to a student’s field of study, for which the student may or may not earn academic credit.
+Summer internships usually last from ten to twelve weeks.
+Both Co-op and internships are great ways for students to “try before you buy.”
+These pre-professional experiences are vital for a student’s career development for a number of reasons:

 - You may even begin to acquire benefits such as vacation and sick leave.